 The nearby Blue Lagoon was once a slate quarry, linked to the sea by a narrow channel.
 Flooded during a storm in 1904, it was closed.
 The Blue Lagoon serves as a reminder that the area was once prolific in the quarrying of slate.
 It is now considered an important geological feature.

-The National Trust beach of Traethllwyn is a really beautiful, but can only be approached via the coastal path and has a flight of steps down to it.
+This National Trust beach is a really beautiful, but can only be approached via the coastal path and has a steep flight of steps down to it.

 Approaching Porthgain, north of Abereiddy, there are traces of the old narrow-gauge railway track, which once transported the quarried slate and shale to Porthgain for export.